Welcome to ProActive Rehab & Sport Injury Centre’s guide on the importance of posture.

 So what exactly is good posturing?

-In order to correct your posture you must first be aware of your body and its current posture.
+In order to correct your posture you must first be aware of your Healthy Body and its current posture.
 Try each position taking the posture pointers below into consideration and note any changes you feel.